 You will also learn what factors you should take into consideration before making the decision to extract your wisdom teeth.
 By the end, we hope that you will have a better overall understanding of the challenges presented by impacted wisdom teeth.

 The Impacted Wisdom Teeth Debate

 Treating impacted wisdom teeth diseases and conditions is a difficult, and rather controversial, part of dentistry.
 Problems with impacted wisdom teeth can range from very mild to severe.
 The diversity of medical conditions which can arise is great.
-Recent scientific research show that there are more complications that can arise from removing (or not removing) impacted wisdom teeth.
+Recent scientific research shows that there are complications that can arise both from removing or not removing impacted wisdom teeth.

 The necessity of extracting impacted wisdom teeth no matter what has recently come under attack by dentists.
 Many dental specialists advocate wisdom tooth retention whenever feasible.
-Indeed, the evidence seems to suggest that sometimes you better leave alone the impacted wisdom teeth.
+Indeed, the evidence seems to suggest that sometimes, you should leave impacted wisdom teeth alone.
 In many cases, extraction by default can cause more harm than good.

 In any case, you should always make an informed decision on whether your particular condition demands tooth extraction or not.

 What are wisdom teeth?

 Wisdom teeth are the third molars in the human dentition.
 They are the last teeth to erupt in the back of your mouth.
 They are somewhat of an anatomical anomaly of the human body.
 According to most scientists, they are biological relics.
 Our ancestors used to eat large quantities of cellulose-rich plant matter, so they needed a third molar to facilitate chewing.